 You can donate to the project here - thank you!View

-Sat in a tent at 9450ft with a storm blowing outside our guides asked after supper ‘Do you have a song you can sing?’
+Sat in a tent in 2015 at 9450ft with a storm blowing outside our guides asked after supper ‘Do you have a song you can sing?’
 We sang songs and read poems into the night, I finished with a lullaby I used to sing to my baby son.
 Khola Kharka Lullaby was written following the earthquake remembering a precious night and our friends and guides in Nepal.

 Khola Kharka LullabyView

 Love Nepal UK have a strong track record of building schools in the area.
 With their on the ground expertise the priorities are clear and resources delivered directly to the school.